-Long COVID is used to describe signs and symptoms that last for longer than 4 weeks after getting COVID-19.
+Long COVID is used to describe signs and symptoms that last for a few weeks or months after having a confirmed or suspected case of COVID-19.
 In this section, we explain in more detail what Long COVID is, the common symptoms and when you might feel back to normal.

 In this section: